PombertLab/SYNY/README.md

 conda activate syny
 ```

-While there is a conda package for Circos, it dependencies clash vith newer packages.
+While there is a conda package for Circos, its dependencies clash vith newer packages.
 Installing Circos outside conda will prevent dependency issues.
 To install Circos outside conda:

 ```Bash
 ##  Setup variables